graemsheppard/c-shell-lab/README.md

+myshell shell
+By Nick Lang and Graem Sheppard

 Description
 myshell is a simple C shell intended to learn about low-level process management and io.
 It supports a variety of system management functionality taken from either command-line or shell script files.
 It is written in C and intended for use on Unix distributions.